-When all the elements are correctly included in the BOP, it should sum up to zero in a perfect scenario.
+When all the elements are correctly included in the BOP, it should be zero in a perfect scenario.
 This means the inflows and outflows of funds should balance out.
 However, this does not ideally happen in most cases.

-A BOP statement of a country indicates whether the country has a surplus or a deficit of funds i.e when a country’s export is more than its import, its BOP is said to be in surplus.
-On the other hand, the BOP deficit indicates that a country’s imports are more than its exports.
+A BOP statement of a country indicates whether the country has a surplus or a deficit of funds, i.e. when a country’s export is more than its import, its BOP is said to be in surplus.
+On the other hand, the BOP deficit indicates that its imports are more than its exports.

-Tracking the transactions under BOP is something similar to the double entry system of accounting.
-This means, all the transactions will have a debit entry and a corresponding credit entry.
+Tracking the transactions under BOP is similar to the double-entry accounting system.
+All transactions will have a debit entry and a corresponding credit entry.

 A country’s BOP is vital for the following reasons:

-By studying its BOP statement and its components closely, one would be able to identify trends that may be beneficial or harmful to the economy of the county and thus, then take appropriate measures.
+By studying its BOP statement and its components closely, one would be able to identify trends that may be beneficial or harmful to the county’s economy and, thus, then take appropriate measures.

-The current account is used to monitor the inflow and outflow of goods and services between countries.
+The current account monitors the inflow and outflow of goods and services between countries.
 This account covers all the receipts and payments made with respect to raw materials and manufactured goods.

 There are various categories of trade and transfers which happen across countries.
 It could be visible or invisible trading, unilateral transfers or other payments/receipts.
-Trading in goods between countries are referred to as visible items and import/export of services (banking, information technology etc) are referred to as invisible items.
+Trading in goods between countries is referred to as visible items, and import/export of services (banking, information technology etc.) are referred to as invisible items.

 Unilateral transfers refer to money sent as gifts or donations to residents of foreign countries.
 This can also be personal transfers like – money sent by relatives to their family located in another country.

 All capital transactions between the countries are monitored through the capital account.
-Capital transactions include the purchase and sale of assets (non-financial) like land and properties.
+Capital transactions include purchasing and selling assets (non-financial) like land and properties.

-The capital account also includes the flow of taxes, purchase and sale of fixed assets etc by migrants moving out/into a different country.
+The capital account also includes the flow of taxes, purchase and sale of fixed assets etc., by migrants moving out/into a different country.
 The deficit or surplus in the current account is managed through the finance from the capital account and vice versa.
-There are 3 major elements of a capital account:
+There are three major elements of a capital account:

-The flow of funds from and to foreign countries through various investments in real estates, business ventures, foreign direct investments etc is monitored through the financial account.
+The flow of funds from and to foreign countries through various investments in real estate, business ventures, foreign direct investments etc., is monitored through the financial account.
 This account measures the changes in the foreign ownership of domestic assets and domestic ownership of foreign assets.
-On analyzing these changes, it can be understood if the country is selling or acquiring more assets (like gold, stocks, equity etc).
+Analysing these changes can be understood if the country is selling or acquiring more assets (like gold, stocks, equity, etc.).

-If for the year 2018 the value of exported goods from India is Rs.
+If, for the year 2018, the value of exported goods from India is Rs.
 80 lakh and the value of imported items to India is 100 lakh, then India has a trade deficit of Rs.
 20 lakh for the year 2018.
-The BOP statement acts as an economic indicator to identify the trade deficit or surplus situation of a country.
-Analyzing and understanding the BOP of a country goes beyond just deducting the outflows of funds from inflows.
-As mentioned above, there are various components of BOP and fluctuations in these accounts which provide a clear indication about which sector of the economy needs to be developed.
+The BOP statement acts as an economic indicator to identify the trade deficit or surplus situation.
+Analysing and understanding the BOP of a country goes beyond just deducting the outflows of funds from inflows.
+As mentioned above, there are various components of BOP and fluctuations in these accounts, which provide a clear indication of which economic sector needs to be developed.